Seasons After

 Seasons After was an American heavy metal band from Wichita, Kansas, formed in 2006 by the guitarist, songwriter, sound engineer, and record producer Chris Dawson.
-Over the course of its career, the band has released three full-length studio albums and undergone numerous line-up changes with Dawson remaining the only founding member ever-present.
+Over the course of their career, the band has released three full-length studio albums and undergone numerous line-up changes with Dawson remaining the only founding member ever-present.

 Due to the COVID-19 global pandemic and behind the scene issues occurring from 2017 they’ve decided to go and remain their separate ways.

 The beginning and Through Tomorrow

 The band Seasons After was formed in Wichita, Kansas in 2006.
 Initially, it consisted of Chris Dawson (guitar), Steve Frank (guitar), Michael Byers (bass), Tim Rails (drums), and Chris Schlichting (lead singer).
 In 2008, they released a debut album Through Tomorrow independently and went on tour while on leave from their daily jobs.

 Seasons After were signed by ILG/Warner in 2009, which re-released their debut album in 2010.
 They gained some popularity with their cover version of Gerard McMann's "Cry Little Sister", the theme song from the 1987 movie The Lost Boys.
 The song reached No. 15 on Billboard's Rock Songs chart in May 2010.

 Seasons After performed on The Vans "Warped Tour" twice and on "Taste of Chaos" tour once.